-During the State of Florida fiscal year 22-23 St. Johns County continued to utilize SHIP funds for the preservation of affordable housing.
-During this period, \$593,216.54 in state grant funds were used primarily for the rehabilitation of single-family homes (29 households) and homeownership counseling (298 appointments/20 households purchased homes).
+During the State of Florida fiscal year 23-24 St. Johns County continued to utilize SHIP funds for the preservation of affordable housing.
+During this period, \$1,579,652.68 in state grant funds were used primarily for rehabilitating single-family homes (32 households) and homeownership counseling (106 appointments/9 households purchased homes).

-St. Johns County encourages the leveraging of Federal funds through the use of other public and private resources.
-The County's annual application cycle emphasizes the need to leverage requested funds with other types of private and public funds in order to meet more of the needs within the community.
+St. Johns County encourages the use of Federal funds to leverage other public and private resources.
+The County's annual application cycle emphasizes the need to combine requested funds with other types of private and public funds to meet more of the community's needs.